Youth and Young Adult Programs for Ages 12 - 21

 EVALUATIONS AND INDIVIDUAL OCCUPATIONAL THERAPY SERVICES

-Occupational therapists work (and play) with children to improve purposeful engagement in life activities (or occupations) in the areas of self care, play, social participation and school.
-We offer evaluations and individual treatment targeting performance skills such as motor coordination, visual perception, sensory processing, self regulation, social interaction and oral motor and feeding needs.
+Occupational therapists work with adolescents and young adults to improve purposeful engagement in life activities (or occupations) in the areas of self care, leisure, social participation and school.
+We offer evaluations and individual treatment targeting performance skills such as motor coordination, visual perception, sensory processing, self regulation, and social interaction.

 Social skills and more…for ages 11-14

 The Occupational Therapy Center collaborates with the Speech & Language Center to offer therapeutic activities that address social communication, cooperation, self-regulation, and self-directed engagement in meaningful activities.
 This group is geared toward middle school age children.
 Participants will receive individualized programs within a group to address specific needs.

 Pre-driving Readiness Program for ages 18 and up